-A man of contrasts who owned slaves, Thomas Jefferson declared that all men were born equal.
-He included a scathing indictment of slavery in the first draft of the Declaration of Independence.
+A man of contrasts, who owned slaves, Thomas Jefferson declared that all men were born equal.
+He included a scathing indictment of slavery in his first draft of the Declaration of Independence.

 This video clip—from John Adams, the HBO mini-series—recreates those discussions and is based on historical evidence.

 Clip from the HBO mini-series, "John Adams."
 All copyrights/ownership rights belong to HBO.
 DVD available from HBO.
 Clip online, via YouTube.
 Provided here as "fair use" for educational purposes and to acquaint new viewers with the series.